Aliases for PLCH2 Gene

 GeneCards Summary for PLCH2 Gene

-PLCH2 (Phospholipase C, Eta 2) is a Protein Coding gene.
+PLCH2 (Phospholipase C Eta 2) is a Protein Coding gene.
 Diseases associated with PLCH2 include Peroxisome Biogenesis Disorder 6A and Peroxisome Biogenesis Disorder 6B.
 Among its related pathways are Proton Pump Inhibitor Pathway, Pharmacodynamics and Inositol phosphate metabolism (REACTOME).
 GO annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
-An important paralog of this gene is PLCH1.
+An important paralog of this gene is PLCB3.

 UniProtKB/Swiss-Prot Summary for PLCH2 Gene

 The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes (PubMed:18361507).
 This phospholipase activity is very sensitive to calcium.
 May be important for formation and maintenance of the neuronal network in the postnatal brain (By similarity).